PROJECT: EU Horizon 2020 Teaming Phase 2 project: "Baltic Biomaterials Centre of excellence - BBCE" grant agreement No. 857287.

 Candidates are asked to apply on-line and the application must include the following:

-- A motivation letter in English (max 1 page), indicating envisaged research groups.
+A motivation letter in English (max 1 page), indicating envisaged research group.